GENERAL ACADEMIC REGULATIONS AND INFORMATION

 Withdrawal from Courses

 Students may drop one, some, or all of their classes during the drop/add period.
 Courses dropped in this manner do not appear on a student’s transcript and are not considered as hours attempted for financial aid purposes.
 No grade is assigned for such courses.
-However, a student who wishes to withdraw from a course after the last day of the drop period for a term must withdraw through OASIS (Online Access to the Student Information System).
+However, a student who wishes to withdraw from a course after the last day of the drop period for a term must withdraw through ATHENA (Online Student Information System).

 All probation and exclusion rules apply regardless of the circumstances of the withdrawal.
 For more information, see General Academic Regulations related to Academic Probation and Academic Dismissal.